materialsproject/fireworks/docs/queue_tutorial.rst

 Launch Rockets through a queue
 ==============================

 If your FireWorker is a large, shared resource (such as a computing cluster or supercomputing center), you probably won't be able to launch Rockets directly.
-Instead, you'll submit Rockets through an existing queueing system that allocates computer time.
+Instead, you'll submit Rockets through an existing queueing system that allocates computer resources.

-The simplest way to submit jobs through a queue is to submit queue scripts that run ``rlauncher_run.py``.
-This method is just like typing ``rlauncher_run.py`` into a Terminal window like in the core tutorials, except that now we are submitting a queue script that does the typing for us.
-In particular, FireWorks is *completely unaware* that you are running through a queue(!); as far as FireWorks is concerned, a Rocket was launched somewhere, somehow.
-We'll discuss a more integrated way of doing things in a later tutorial.
-For now, we'll introduce the Queue Launcher, which helps you rapidly submit Rocket Launcher jobs using a queue system.
+The simplest way to submit jobs through a queue is to submit scripts to your queue manager that run ``rlauncher_run.py``.
+This method is just like typing ``rlauncher_run.py`` into a Terminal window like in the core tutorials, except that now we are submitting a queue script that does the typing for us (it's very low-tech!).
+In particular, FireWorks is *completely unaware* that you are running through a queue!

+The jobs we will submit to the queue are basically placeholder jobs that are asleep until the job starts running.
+When the job is actually assigned computer resources and runs, the script "wakes" up and figures out what FireWork to run.

+The advantage of this low-tech system is that it is quite durable; if your queue system goes down or you delete a job from the queue, there are zero repercussions.
+You don't have to tell FireWorks to run those jobs somewhere else, because FireWorks never knew about your queue in the first place.
+In addition, if you are running on multiple machines and the queue becomes backlogged on one of them, it does not matter at all.
+Your job stuck in the queue is not preventing high-priority jobs from running on other machines.

+There are also some disadvantages to this simple system, and we'll discuss a more advanced system in which FireWorks is aware of your queue in a future tutorial.
+However, we suggest that you get things working simply first.

 Launch a single job through a queue
 ===================================

-To get warmed up, let's set things up so we can launch a single Rocket through a queueing system.
-The Queue Launcher helps launch Rockets through a queue.
+To get warmed up, let's set things up a *Queue Launcher* to launch a single Rocket through a queueing system.

 Configure the Queue Launcher
 ---------------------------